Roblox/creator-docs/content/en-us/luau/type-checking.md

 end
 ```

-This function adds `x` to `y`, but will error if a string is passed as an argument.
-Luau doesn't know that this function can only use numbers, so lets type this function to constrain `x` and `y` as numbers.
+This function adds `x` to `y`, but errors if one or both of them is a string.
+Luau doesn't know that this function can only use numbers.
+To prevent this category of problem, add types to the parameters:

 ```lua
 local function add(x: number, y: number)